annkar73/annkar73/README.md

 - 🔭 I’m currently studying Front End Development at Medieinstitutet
-- 🌱 I’m learning HTML, CSS/SCSS, JavaScript, Typescript and currently Vue JS.
-Soon to come: React.
+- 🌱 I’m learning HTML, CSS/SCSS, JavaScript, Typescript Vue and React.
 - 👯 I’m looking to collaborate on anything I can learn a lot from
 - 🤔 I’m looking for tips and tricks to learn more
+- I am currently interning at The Nightingale Project